WayScience/CytoSnake/docs/tutorial.md

 ### Accessing data

-In your directory, CytoSnake produces a `results` folder, which will contain all the outputs generated from the workflow.
-To list those outputs, simply type:
+In your directory, `CytoSnake` produces a `results/` folder, which will contain all the outputs generated from the workflow.
+To list those
+outputs, simply type:

 ```text